contao/docs-archive/cookbook/customizing-contao/custom-backend-routes.md

 ```

 As we extend from `@ContaoCore/Backend/be_page.html.twig` it is worth noting
-that there are three different block you can currently use:
+that there are three different blocks you can currently use:

 * `headline`: This block renders the headline of the document.
 * `error`: In case of an error, place your message here, it will be placed prominently